 Carbonate material tends to begin deforming plastically at shallower conditions (lower pressure and temperature) than silicate rock.
 However, carbonate-rich sediment has been observed to demonstrate unstable slip behavior over a wider range of conditions than more clay-rich sediment.
 I am investigating the deformation mechanisms that could be responsible for this enhanced seismic potential.

 To do this, I am measuring the frictional behavior of subducting sediments with varying amounts of carbonate, a significant input to the sedimentary budget of subduction zones.
-For example, the Pacific plate approaching the Hikurangi Trench (the subduction zone east of the North Island of New Zealand) has ~800 m of carbonate-rich sediment overlaying it.
+For example, the Pacific plate approaching the Hikurangi Trench (the subduction zone east of the North Island of New Zealand) has a thick layer of carbonate-rich sediment overlaying it.
 This subduction zone exhibits a type of seismic behavior known as slow slip, which normally is seen in the deeper parts of the seismogenic zone, occurring all the way to the surface.
 While many ideas have been proposed to explain this unusual behavior, one important aspect to consider is the mechanical behavior of the material in the faults here.
-I am also interested in how the variations in carbonate concentration could impact seismic behavior, and to investigate this question, I am also conducting experiments on the more carbonate-rich sediment from the Peru subduction zone.